nestorpina/nestor-shop/README.md

 Nestor-shop Demo Application

 ## Example application for use with App Engine Java, objetify and Jersey JAX-RS, using igz-code-gae libraries
+## For frontend it uses AngularJS, Bootstrap and jQuery.

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.